andreabac3/gcc-valgrind-docker/README.md

 docker exec -it portable_valgrind bash
 ```
 ### Shared Folder
-The docker-compose.yml provide a folder mounted in the container, it allows to share file between the file system host and container.
+The docker-compose.yml provide a folder mounted in the container, it allows to share file between the file system host and container.<br />
-This folder is called 'dockerSharedFolder' and you can find it in the same directory where you run the docker-compose file.
+This folder is called 'dockerSharedFolder' and you can find it in the same directory where you run the docker-compose file.<br />
 In the docker container is placed in /dockerSharedFolder
 ## Extra
 This container is based on a Debian image build with the SystemD as a init system, it allows you to launch daemon services and other fun things.